zammad/zammad-documentation/appendix/single-sign-on.rst

    This guide expects a Windows Active Directory environment which supports AES 256bit encryption.
    As on most things in these environments, you may need to adjust some commands and configurations to your own environment!
-Some Linux commands and usernames mentioned may greatly differ on your OS!
+Some Linux commands and usernames mentioned may be different on your OS!

    **Proof of Concept System:**
    To help you to see the scope of this Guide, the following systems and software versions were used